 The obvious answer is you can give a food processor a try as it saves time and effort, but the main takeaway is to use it properly.

-But many people struggle when it comes to picking the best food processor, which is why we have listed the top two choices available in the market.
+But many people struggle with picking the best food processor for dough making, which is why we have listed the top two choices available in the market.
+The rest is up to you and your personal preference.

 So don’t dwell in confusion anymore!